asciamanna/asciamanna.github.io/_drafts/mob-programming-quick-start-guide.md

 tags: ['mob programming', 'coaching']
 ---

-I've spent the last several years coaching teams and introducing them to Mob Programming.
-I was fortunate to get to work with colleagues from [Industrial Logic](https://www.industriallogic.com), [Tim Ottinger](https://www.twitter.com/tottinge), [Michael Rieser](https://twitter.com/MichaelRieser), Bill Wake, and Steve Ropa.
+I've spent the last few years coaching teams and introducing them to Mob Programming.
+I was fortunate to get to work with colleagues from [Industrial Logic](https://www.industriallogic.com), [Tim Ottinger](https://www.twitter.com/tottinge), [Michael Rieser](https://twitter.com/MichaelRieser), [Bill Wake](https://twitter.com/wwake), and [Steve Ropa](https://twitter.com/steveropa).
 During our time together, coaching over a dozen teams, we've discovered a set of starter practices that help teams find early success with Mob Programming.
 <!--more-->

  Mob Programming is a fantastic way to teach technical practices like Test-Driven Development (TDD), refactoring, legacy code techniques, evolutionary design, etc. Teams adopt these practices quickly and continue to improve through mob programming sessions.
 More importantly, Mob Programming is a practice that helps teams increase the quality of their work *AND* the quality of their interactions.

-I've written about these recommendations previously in my article, [Effective Practices for Mob Programming]() and Tim Ottinger published a similar post on the Industrial Logic blog, [A Few Tips for Mob Programming](https://www.industriallogic.com/blog/a-few-tips-for-mob-programming/).
+I've written about these recommendations previously in my article, [Effective Practices for Mob Programming]({ post_url 2018-06-29-practices-for-effective-mob-programming %}) and Tim Ottinger published a similar post on the Industrial Logic blog, [A Few Tips for Mob Programming](https://www.industriallogic.com/blog/a-few-tips-for-mob-programming/).

 ## Quick Reference Guide